rjstacey/Dot11CommentDB/app/src/table/ColumnDropdown.md

 The selector `getFilter(state, dataSet, dataKey)` from 'store/filters' is used to get the filter data for the table column.
 The actions `setFilter()`, `addFiler()`, `removeFilter()` modify the filter data for the table column.

 The selectors `getAllFieldOptions(state, dataSet, dataKey)` and `getAvailableFieldOptions(state, dataSet, dataKey)` from 'store/dataSelectors' return an array of all options and shown options, respectively, from the table data for the `dataKey` provided.
-Objects in the array have the following shape:
+Items in the array are objects that have the following shape:

 * `value`: The item value
 * `label`: The item label